About Fun Cup

 The Fun Cup Championship also has a number of twin-seater Fun Cup cars.
 Passengers can experience the thrill of being driven round a circuit first-hand, by experienced Fun Cup racers, at track days all over the UK.
 Added to this, in Belgium, France, Germany, Italy and Ireland, passengers can experience the adrenaline rush of being taken round the track during an actual race.

-For 2016 we are using the Giti track day tyre, which offers great performance and durability, in both dry and wet conditions.
+We are currently using the Giti track day tyre, which offers great performance and durability, in both dry and wet conditions.

 The championship offers superbly cost-effective racing.
 If you were to buy a new car (around £39,500 plus VAT for a new one with a standard gearbox, which is dependent on the exchange rate at the time of the order) the actual running costs are remarkably low.